Bernadette Keating Lettings Director

 Row of houses

-We know that many landlords are wondering what the Renters’ Rights Bill will mean for them once introduced.
+We know that many landlords are wondering what the Renters’ Rights Act will mean for them once introduced.
 That's where Goodfellows is here to help.

 Our local lettings teams are here to talk you through what’s changing, explain what it means for you, and make sure you stay compliant without the stress.
 From Section 21 to the new landlord database, you can count on us for practical, down-to-earth advice and support that protects your property and your peace of mind.